-- 7.5 The University's principal objective is to increase the proportion of our UK undergraduate intake from schools in the UK state sector. - Research conducted by the University24 suggests that the proportion of students nationally educated at state schools securing examination grades in subject combinations that reflect our entrance requirements and the achievement level of students admitted to Cambridge stands at around 62%.
-The University's objective therefore is to increase the proportion of those students admitted from the state school sector so that they fall within a range of 61-63% by 2016-17 and remain at that level thereafter.
-As noted at Section 2.6, government policy may have a bearing on this objective.
-Given the uncertainty regarding application trends in light of the new financial arrangements our minimum objective for 2012 entry was to maintain our existing intake profile; thereafter however we sought to make progress at an average rate of 0.7% pa (but taking into account the probability of year on year fluctuations).
-The graph below shows progress since 2000 and the upper and lower projections allowing for a 1.0% fluctuation either side of the planned position.
+- 7.6 The University's principal objective is to increase the proportion of our UK undergraduate intake from schools in the UK state sector. - 7.7 Research conducted by the University suggests that the proportion of students nationally educated at state schools securing examination grades in subject combinations and achievement level that reflect our entrance requirements has risen slightly since our original assessment in 2011.
+The University's new objective therefore is for 62-64% (was 61-63%) of students admitted to be from state sector schools and colleges, making annual progress and reaching 64% by 2019-20.
+As noted at Section 2.6 above, government policy may have a bearing on this objective. - 7.8 The graph below shows progress since 2000 and the upper and lower projections allowing for a 1.0% fluctuation either side of the planned position.